-CULT CRITIC : Hello Sir.
-Welcome to Cult-Critic Magazine.
-Hope you are doing great.
-Tell us something about your early life.
+CULT CRITIC : Tell us something about your early life.

 MICHAEL: Greetings, CC!
 Thank you for this interview and your festivals and your commitment to filmmakers across the globe.
 I feel very fortunate to have some wide-ranging exposure on our latest film, Velvet Crush!
 I grew up in a very low-income atmosphere with broken marriages.
 One of seven kids, raised by a single mother who I came to honor as the most important person in my life.
 I was pretty much a good student and participated in athletics growing up, shifted to theatre and film in my early 20s.

-CULT CRITIC : How does the passion for filmmaking grow within yourself?
+CULT CRITIC : How did the passion for filmmaking grow in you?

 MICHAEL: Well yes, still growing!
 I’m so passionate of the whole process on making a film from start to finish and as the days, months and hopefully, years, pass I will continue to grow as a storyteller of unique ideas.
 I never thought I would dive into the comedy genre but this is my second in a row for that genre but I think I will still always love the simple small real-life stories of people void of high concepts.
 I just love simplicity of human nature while not taking us for granted and exploring how we will react when faced with challenges.

-CULT CRITIC : What is your favorite genre for filmmaking?
+CULT CRITIC : What is your favorite genre?

 MICHAEL: I really love dramas and all it’s sub-genres.
 Really ready to get back to such.

-CULT CRITIC : The story is all about Obsession, Sex(and gorillas, toilets).
-So, how did this story of “Velvet Crush” come into your mind?
-And how did you create the characters to be played in your film?
+CULT CRITIC : This story is all about Obsession and Sex.
+How did “Velvet Crush” come into your mind?
+And how did you create the characters?

 MICHAEL: In simple terms, I was blind-sided by this idea.
 I had just gained a collection of velvet shirts.
 I had one original that I had bought from a thrift store so many years ago and had three more made off of this shirt and it’s pattern by a local cleaners that offered alterations in Los Angeles and I realized, hey, I’ll never have the opportunity or time to wear these lovely garments so I wondered if I could base a story – obviously a comedy, haha – around them.
 And lo and behold, I can almost say the script wrote itself.
 I got out of my way, if you will, and ironically those lovely shirts were the lone survivors in the story.
 I’m cracking up because I just realized this.
 It was fun to get silly about all of this.